-Scott attributes his later success as a restaurateur to his paternal grandmother Hettie Foster, who literally invented the cafeteria.
+Scott attributes his later success as a caterer and later restaurateur to his paternal grandmother Hettie Foster, who literally invented the cafeteria.
 She had earlier established one of the first schools of home economics in the nation at Oklahoma’s Central State normal school and was a close friend of Helen Corbit of Neiman Marcus’ Zodiac Room fame.
 A very-young Scott learned his table manners from the two old-school food mavens at the Dallas Zodiac Room with Stanley Marcus occasionally joining them for lunch.
 Scott notes, “I didn’t know I should have been nervous.
 At that early age, I was more excited about the train trip to Dallas and staying at the Adolphus Hotel.

 But it was Scott’s later association with mentor and friend, Chef John Bennett, protege’ of Julia Child, James Beard and Jacques Pepin, that provided the final ingredient for Scott’s restaurant success.
 The duo produced dazzling dining events for La Chaine des Rotisseurs and orchestrated receptions and parties for clients whose guests ranged from a U.S. President to Lee Iacocca and the senior executives of the Ford Motor Company.
 Larger events included the world premiere party for the 20th Century Fox movie, The Turning Point with 1500 VIP guests, and a black tie buffet for 500 at the Oklahoma City opening for the first American tour of the Russian Women In Art Exhibition.
 Scott recalls, “The Russian embassy provided a seemingly unlimited supply of five-pound tins of Beluga caviar and real Stolichnaya vodka and it turned into “a raucous good party,” with armed Russian KGB agents running all over the place to keep anyone from defecting.”